phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 # Functions

-We can reuse logic with functions in Bash, but it's slightly more awkward to use than in JavaScript since Bash does not have named parameters, only positional parameters accessible by the special parameters `$1`, `$2` and so on.
+We can reuse logic with functions in Bash.
+Bash functions do not have named parameters, only positional parameters, accessible via special parameters `$1`, `$2` and so on.

-Let's refactor our FizzBuzz implementation to illustrate how to use
+Let's refactor our Fizz buzz implementation to illustrate how to use functions:
-functions:

 {{< tabs tabs="Bash JavaScript" id="fizzbuzz-with-functions" >}}
   {{< tab "Bash" >}}